research/dvsorder/readme.md

 This program illustrates and tests for the
 [DVSorder vulnerability](https://DVSorder.org).

-Given a Dominion CVR file (in CSV or zipped-JSON format), it attempts to unshuffle each batch of ballots.
+Given a Dominion CVR file (in CSV or zipped-JSON format) or ballot image zip file, it attempts to unshuffle each batch of ballots.
 It reports which batches are vulnerable and outputs an estimate of the number of vulnerable ballots in the file.

 Sample output:

 ```
-$ ./DVSorder.py testdata/v5-05-12-01_mi-wayne.zip
+$ ./DVSorder.py --cvrs testdata/v5-05-12-01_mi-wayne.zip
 description: Wayne County 2020 November Election, version: 5.5.12.1
 1057 of 1738 tabulators are vulnerable models
 ...